hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 HESS / DFH declares semantic intent and provenance — not truth — at the first machine-resolvable hop, before crawling, retrieval, or inference begins.

-HESS does something others don’t:
+HESS does something others systems don’t:

 fixes identity before ingestion